 - requires an extension to current service operation with a specific service operation (i.e. Nchf_ConvergedCharging_Cancel) and uses the current Event type and chargingDataRef.

-- The allocation of ChargingDataRef should be unique in order to void duplication.
-Otherwise, the cancel event may cause the error.
+- The allocation of ChargingDataRef should be unique to void duplication, otherwise, it may cause an error.

-- The ChargingDataRef can not be recycled for a period of time event the Charging Session was released.
+- The ChargingDataRef can not be recycled for until a cancel is no longer allowed for a charging session or event.

 Solution #4.2: